Principal Mechanical Engineer - ANZ

 • Payment of Professional Fees

-• Holiday trading allows employees to buy additional leave or sell up to one working week of annual leave from their entitlement (available February through March annually)
+• Holiday Trading allows UK Babcock employees to buy additional leave or sell up to one working week of annual leave from their annual entitlement.
+This Window opens February through to March annually.

 • ‘Be Kind Day’ enables employees to take one working day’s paid leave a year (or equivalent hours) to undertake volunteering work with their chosen organisation or registered charity